Twikito/easy-toggle-state/README.md

 # Easy toggle state

-A tiny JavaScript library to toggle the state of any HTML element in most of contexts with ease.
+A tiny JavaScript plugin to toggle the state of any HTML element in any contexts with ease.
 Only set some HTML attributes, and code the rest with your CSS skills.

 ## Why?

-A front-end developer often has to code scripts for interface componants.
+A front-end developer often has to __code scripts for interface componants__.
 Componants like dropdowns, navigation buttons, tooltips, expandable panels, lightboxes, tabs, or others.

-Well… Most of these components have the same behavior: a trigger element toggles the state of one or more target elements.
+Well… Most of these components have the __same behavior__: a trigger element toggles the state of one or more target elements.
 So why don't code this behavior only once for all?

-So here is the solution I propose: a simple script to toggle the state of a trigger element with a CSS class.
-Then, You can associate this element to another one, or several: the targets.
-By adding the right HTML attributes, it can adapt to most of contexts and behave like a chosen component.
+So here is the solution I propose: __a simple script to toggle the state of a trigger element__ with a CSS class.
+Then, You can __associate this element__ to another one, or several: the targets.
+By adding the right HTML attributes, it can __adapt to any contexts__ and behave like a component of you choice.

-Finally, only focus yourself on adjusting the rest with CSS and all Your creativity.
+Finally, __only focus yourself on adjusting the rest with CSS__ and all Your creativity.

 ## Recommendation